Employment and Contract Opportunities

 EMPLOYMENT OPPORTUNITY:

-The Wayne County Probate and Juvenile Court is seeking to fill an immediate opening for a part-time Assisted Outpatient Treatment (AOT) Monitor.
-The minimum starting salary for this position is $24.51 per hour.
-This is a part-time position, as needed, not to exceed 20 hours per week.
+The Wayne County Probate and Juvenile Court is seeking to fill an opening for a permanent, full-time Magistrate.
+The minimum starting salary for this position is $78,915.20 annually, but a higher starting wage is negotiable based upon prior relevant experience.
 This position serves at the pleasure of the Judge.

-5. Any other duties which the Judge, Magistrates, and/or Court Administrator may assign.
+7. Any other duties which the Judge may assign.

-Applications: Submit an employment application, resume and cover letter in writing by regular U.S. Mail to the Wayne County Probate and Juvenile Court, Attn: Court Administrator, 107 W. Liberty Street, Wooster, Ohio 44691 or via email at courtadmin@waynecourts.org.
-You must complete a Wayne County Employment Application and submit it with your resume and cover letter in order to be considered for this position.
+Applications: Submit an employment application, resume, legal writing sample and cover letter in writing to the Wayne County Probate and Juvenile Court, Attn: Court Administrator, 107 W. Liberty Street, Wooster, Ohio 44691 or via email at courtadmin@waynecourts.org.
+You must complete a Wayne County Employment Application and submit it with your resume, writing sample and cover letter in order to be considered for this position.
 The application form may be found here: http://www.wayneohio.org/employment-opportunities.
 Complete applications will be reviewed on an ongoing basis.
 This position will remain open until filled.
 Applicants will be notified if selected for an interview.

 THE WAYNE COUNTY PROBATE AND JUVENILE COURT IS AN EQUAL OPPORTUNITY EMPLOYER.